kes2401/data-dashboard/README.md

 ## Features

 #### Existing Features
-- Feature 1 -
+- Feature 1 - View numerous Pie Charts, Line Graphs, Bar Charts and Row Charts that visualize various aspects of a detailed Star Wars dataset.
-- Feature 2 -
+- Feature 2 - Click on elements to interact with the charts.
-- Feature 3 -
+- Feature 3 - Reset all charts when necessary.
-- Feature 4 -
-- Feature 5 -

 ## Technologies Used